StemVibrations/STEM/docs/boundary_conditions.rst

 A value of 1.0 corresponds to impedance-matched (optimal) absorption for normally incident waves, while a value of 0.0 disables absorption.

-The ``virtual_thickness`` defines a virtual boundary layer used to compute elastic stiffness terms that stabilize the model against rigid body motion.
+The ``virtual_thickness`` defines the thickness of a virtual boundary layer used to compute elastic stiffness terms that stabilize the model against rigid body motion.
+The greater the virtual thickness, the lower the stiffness at the boundary.

 Application of boundary conditions
 ----------------------------------
 In STEM boundary conditions are applied to geometric entities (points, lines, surfaces) defined in the geometry and mesh.
-Boundary conditions can be added to the model by specifying a plane dimension (only valid for 3D models), or by specifying a list of geometry IDs (valid for 2D and 3D).
+Boundary conditions can be added to the model by specifying a plane dimension (only valid for 3D models), a polygon (only valid for 3D models), or by specifying a list of geometry IDs (valid for 2D and 3D).

 To assign boundary conditions on a plane, specify three points that define the plane, assign the boundary condition (as shown above), and give it a name: